adityarathod/hackback/README.md

 This is a [Next.js](https://nextjs.org/) project.

 1. Clone this repo.
+2. `cd frontend`
-2. `yarn` to install all deps
+3. `yarn` to install all deps
-3. Create a Firebase app in the console.
+4. Create a Firebase app in the console.
 Paste in the respective values in `.env.local`:

 ```
 NEXT_PUBLIC_FIREBASE_APIKEY